DallanQ/lotr_duel_for_middle_earth/Manual.md

 - Chapter 2: 2 Coins
 - Chapter 3: 3 Coins

-tan and brown cards arranged in rows.
-Green checks showing available cards.

 Finally end your turn by revealing any cards that are now available.

 #### B. Take a Landmark tile (page 3)

 Choose one of the faceup tiles.
 Pay its cost (see page 4) and place it in your play area.
-Immediately place a Fortress pawn on the corresponding region of the central board and benefit from its other effects (see the Player Aid).
+Immediately place a Fortress pawn on the corresponding region of the central board and benefit from its other effects *(see the Player Aid).*
 Finally, end your turn without revealing a new tile.

 ### End of a chapter (page3)